aslak3/matrix-display/README.md

 1. Time and Date - The display doubles up as a mantlepiece clock
 2. Inside the house temperature information
 3. Current weather
-4. Weather forecast for the next 9 hours, in 3 hour increments
+4. Weather forecast for the next few hours
 5. The next 3 items in the calendar
 6. If music is playing somewhere, you can see the track title name, album name and artist name
 7. Transport information: two sets of two lines of text for use in showing the time of the next train, bus, etc

 The system also supports notifications, which will scroll across the display.
+Critical and normal notifications are supported.
 Lastly there is support for displaying an icon when there is movement in the house porch, should such a thing be needed.

-The communication link to the Home Assistant install is via MQTT, with auto-discovery being supported to create a device in Home Assistant for the control and monitoring of the system.
+The communication link, as mentioned, to the Home Assistant install is via MQTT, with auto-discovery being supported to create a device in Home Assistant for the control and monitoring of the system.

 The system runs atop of [FreeRTOS](https://www.freertos.org/).
-This project uses the relatively new support for SMP mode on the RP2040 on the Pi Pico W.
+This project uses the  support for SMP mode on the RP2040 on the Pi Pico W.

-The display drawing code supports the usual graphical primitives, all utilising the 64x32 screen: proportional and non proportional fonts, icons (used for showing weather state), filled and unfilled boxes, and a primitive alpha channel scheme for producing a dimmed box suitable for drawing other elements like text atop of.
+The display drawing code supports the usual graphical primitives, all utilising the 64x32 screen: proportional and non proportional fonts, icons (used for showing weather state, etc), filled and unfilled boxes, filled and unfilled circles, lines, and a primitive alpha channel scheme for producing a dimmed box suitable for drawing other elements like text atop of.
 The display output path has a brightness control, allowing the screen's intensity to be scaled according to a brightness value.

 # Supported hardware

-This firmware is designed to be run on a Pi Pico W attached to a main board I have designed, though it could, fairly easily, be adapted to other platforms such as those based around an ESP32.
+This firmware is designed to be run on a Pi Pico W attached to a main board I have designed, though it could, in theory, be adapted to other platforms such as those based around an ESP32.
 The board features the following main components:

 * Power via 5V barrel jack
 * A Pi Pico W (obviously)